Obstructed hydrants can delay emergency response

 The district appreciates the voluntary efforts of residents who clear their neighborhood fire hydrant of snow.
 Even a small walkway to a hydrant makes a difference until crews can clear a larger area.

-Communities such as Beaver Creek, Bachelor Gulch, Arrowhead, and Cordillera help speed up the process by clearing fire hydrants after essential plowing operations.
+Communities such as Beaver Creek, Bachelor Gulch, Arrowhead, Mountain Star, and Cordillera help speed up the process by clearing fire hydrants after essential plowing operations.